Kenmore Town Square

-Located on the northern shoreline of Lake Washington, Kenmore is a growing city.
-To encourage development and promote civic pride, the City asked HEWITT to design a modern town square to serve the Kenmore community.
-Located in the city’s civic heart, the 24,000 SF site serves as a symbolic “living room” that celebrates the City’s rich history; provides opportunities for gathering and discovery; and creates a flexible multi-purpose venue for recreation and events.
+Located in the City of Kenmore’s burgeoning civic heart, the 20,000 SF site with its 5,000 SF Hangar building serves as a symbolic “living room” that celebrates the City’s rich history; provides opportunities for year-round gathering and discovery; and creates a flexible multi-purpose venue for recreation and events.